jaka87/vetercek_WS/vetercek_2G/README.md

 Here it is new v0.3 PCB with some extra resistors, to turn power on/off from tmp sensors, and protect the board in case of tmp sensor short ciruit
 ![Old vs new PCB](img/pcbv3.jpg)

-This is how  PCB looks with all components soldered together.
-On the left is the new PCB with JST connectors, on the right is the old PCB that has screw in connectors and is slightly larger
+Legacy
+Here are v0.2 and v0.1 versions of PCB
 ![Old vs new PCB](img/oldvsnew.png)

-New PCB inserted inside the 100x68x50mm box with the two 18650 batteries under PCB
+Both v0.2 and v0.3 fits inside the 100x68x50mm box with the two or three 18650 batteries under PCB
 ![Old vs new PCB](img/inbox.png)

 ## TO-DO